 Fosters are special people who provide TEMPORARY, loving and safe homes for animals.

-Not every animal needing foster care has special needs so don’t be nervous.
+Not every animal needing foster care has special needs so don’t be nervous that you may not be able to cope.
 Many are ready for homes – they just need a place to stay!

-- Young animals needing frequent feeding and attention.
+- Baby animals needing frequent feeding and attention

 - Animals requiring increased/special feeding due to starvation, neglect or illness.

 - Young animals needing extra exercise and/or training.

 - Animals who cannot cope with shelter life (e.g. seniors).

 Animals awaiting homes can be in foster care for anything from a week or two to several months, although we prefer them not stay too long.
 Sometimes all they need is a spare room and an extra couple of days so we have time to find something more long-term.

 We desperately need emergency fosters – people around Durbanville who are available to take in an animal straight away whom we can call on if we’ve uplifted up an animal (usually Tuesdays and Saturdays) and need somewhere for them to stay until we can make another plan, or if, for example, they need to recover from surgery.